As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 The best will have run an independent audit to prove their no user logs claim stands up to scrutiny.
 But some VPN services may still harvest information while claiming to anonymise it.

 Make sure your privacy is your number 1 priority and only use VPN providers with a proven no-logging policy.

 To be on the safe side, our advice for this would always be, yes.

 If you want to be sure your online activity is secure and private, using a VPN is the best guarantee.

-And the practical reality is that it is much easier just to find a reliable, fast, and secure VPN then to leave it on rather than switching it on and off when you see fit.
+And the practical reality is that it is much easier just to find a reliable, fast, and secure VPN than to leave it on rather than switch it on and off when you see fit.

 If you're a little forgetful or don't want the hassle of enabling and disabling an app all the time then considering a VPN router like the Invizbox 2 which secures every device connected to your internet connection may be the way to go.

 Better to be safe than sorry!

 In the UK alone we spent an estimated £96 billion online in 2018.
 Seven out of ten people in the UK now use online banking as of 2018.
 At the same time, around 67% of British internet users make use of social media.

 With the advent of new technologies, such as the Internet of Things (IoT) which looks likely to connect up pretty much every device we use in our homes this tidal wave shows no sign of letting up.